Skip to main content

 SamplingClient generates text completions from the model the sampler currently has loaded.
 There are two creation paths with different version semantics: ServiceClient.create_sampling_client returns an auto-updating client that follows whatever weights the sampler currently holds, while TrainingClient.save_weights_and_get_sampling_client returns a snapshot client pinned to the trained version.
 Both clients expose the same sample method.

 Generate num_samples completions from prompt (a ModelInput).
-Pass a SamplingParams instance to control temperature, top-p, top-k, max tokens, and stop sequences.
-Set include_prompt_logprobs=True to get per-token log-probabilities for the input tokens alongside the output.
-Pass model (keyword-only) to override the sampler’s auto-detected adapter or base model for a single call.
-This is useful for explicitly targeting the base via discover_base_model_name() or a specific adapter.
+Pass a SamplingParams instance to control temperature, top-p, top-k, max tokens, seed, and stop sequences; omit it to use defaults.
+Set include_prompt_logprobs=True to get per-token log-probabilities for the input tokens alongside the output, and set topk_prompt_logprobs above 0 to also return the top-k alternatives at each prompt position.
+The sampler resolves which adapter or base model to serve from the version headers the client carries, so there is no per-call model override.

 Return the per-token log-probabilities for prompt without generating any new tokens.
 Index 0 is always None because the first token has no preceding context to score against.
 Other positions may also be None if the sampler can’t compute a log-probability for that token.